bob-erdman/developer-dot/communications/dev-guide_rest_v2/reference/company-data.md

         <td><code>excl</code></td>
         <td><a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/exclusion/"><code>[Exclusion]</code></a> Exclusions
         <br>
-        This is an array of <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/exclusion/">Exclusion</a> objects that identify states/provinces/territories where your company is excluded from collecting taxes.
-For increased performance, we suggest using a <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/customizing-transactions/client-profiles/">client profile</a> with an <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/customizing-transactions/account-customizations/">Exclusion file</a> applied.
+        An array of <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/exclusion/">Exclusion</a> objects that identify states/provinces/territories where your company is excluded from collecting taxes.
+We suggest using a <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/customizing-transactions/client-profiles/">client profile</a> with an <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/customizing-transactions/account-customizations/">Exclusion file</a> applied for increased performance
         </td>
       </tr>
       <tr>
         <td><code>idnt</code></td>
         <td><code>[string]</code> Company Identifier
         <br>
-        An optional company identifier for reporting.
-This is a 20 byte alphanumeric field that represents your company or, if you are a third-party billing provider, could represent one of your clients.
+        An optional company identifier used in reporting.
+This is a 20 byte alphanumeric field that represents your company or, if you are a third-party billing provider, could represent one of your clients
         </td>
       </tr>
     </tbody>